refinedev/refine/documentation/docs/ui-integrations/mantine/components/buttons/delete-button/index.md

 ### `recordItemId`

 `recordItemId` allows us to manage which record will be deleted.
+By default, `recordItemId` is read from the route parameters.

 ```tsx live url=http://localhost:3000 previewHeight=200px
 setInitialRoutes(["/"]);